m-Vins/OS161-DEMAND-PAGING/README.md

 ```

-For each segment it is needed to store several information to locate it within the virtual address space and to load the pages from the elf file .
+For each segment it is needed to store several informations to locate it within the virtual address space and to load the pages from the elf file.

 More in details, the segment has to be stored starting from the first address, up to the last address.
-Whereas in order to load each pages correctly from the elf file it is also needed to know the offset where the segment is located in the elf file.
-Moreover, it is possible that the segment belongs only partially from the elf, for this reason also the size of this segment portion has to be stored in order to know whether the page has to be loaded from the elf or it is enough to allocate and zero fill it.
+Whereas in order to load each page correctly from the elf file it is also needed to know the offset where the segment is located in the elf file.
+Moreover, it is possible that the segment belongs only partially to the elf, for this reason also the size of this segment portion has to be stored in order to know whether the page has to be loaded from the elf or it is enough to allocate and zero fill it.

 The figure below represent a segment and better clarify the role of each field.